Online Double Oracle: Online Double Oracle

-The theoretical developments so far are built on the key assumption that the support size of the NE is smaller than the game size in Assumption \ref{keyassump}.
-To our best knowledge, real-world zero-sum games that we have tested so far exhibit relatively small $k$ (see Table 2 in Appendix C).
-However, just in the case when $k$ is large, in the section, we offer a robust variation of ODO that account for the cases when such an assumption is not satisfied in some large games.
+The effectiveness of ODO is built on the key condition that the size of the NE support is smaller than the game size (i.e., Assumption \ref{keyassump}).
+Although many real-world zero-sum games do exhibit relatively small $k$ (see Table 2 in Appendix {{C}}), in the worst-case scenarios, $k$ can be as large as the game size, in which case one can directly apply a standard no-regret method (e.g., MWU), which we denote as algorithm $B$.
+In reality, the size of $k$ is unknown until we solve the game.
+In the section, we offer a robust variation of ODO that account for the cases when $k$ is unknown (either large or small) and develop a no-regret algorithm that achieves the regret at least as good as ODO and algorithm $B$.

-No-regret algorithms such as MWU have a fixed regret bound (e.g., Equation \ref{MWU regret bound}) with no need of the assumption on $k$.
-Thus, in the worst-case scenario where the assumption does not hold, we aim to achieve the regret at least as good as the normal no-regret algorithm's performance.
-To fulfil this goal, we can put the OSO algorithm alongside another no-regret algorithm so that, hopfully, the new combined algorithm can achieve the best regret of both algorithms.
+To fulfil this goal, we can develop a new algorithm by combining OSO with the algorithm $B$, hoping that the new combined algorithm can achieve the best regret of both algorithms.
 The Prod algorithm~\cite{cesa2007improved} provides an analytical tool to achieve such a goal.
-Given two algorithms for ``easy" and ``hard" problem instances, intuitively, the Prod offers a method to combine the two algorithms to achieve the best possible guarantees in both cases.
-In our setting, the ``hard" problem refers to the games with large $k$ while the ``easy`` problem refers to games with small $k$.
+Given two algorithms for "easy" and "hard" problem instances, intuitively, the Prod offers a method to combine the two algorithms to achieve the best possible guarantees in both cases.
+In our setting, the "hard" problem refers to the games with large $k$ while the "easy" problem refers to games with small $k$.

-Suppose there exists an algorithm B such that by following the algorithm B, the learner will have a regret bound $R_B(T)$ which depends on the size of strategy set (i.e., the algorithm B may be hard to compute due to a large strategy set).
-Then by applying the idea of the Prod algorithm, we have the OSO-Prod algorithm.
-The full pseudocode of the OSO-Prod algorithm is listed in Appendix B.4.
-We provide the regret bound of the OSO-Prod algorithm: \begin{theorem} Following the OSO-Prod algorithm with the learning rate $\eta =\frac{1}{2} \sqrt{(\log(T)/T)}$ and $w_{1,B}=1-w_{1,A}=1-\eta$ guarantees the regret bound $R_T(\text{OSO-Prod})$ of

-\end{theorem} By following OSO-Prod, the learner can still achieve a low regret bound when $k$ is small while maintain a ``good" regret compares to the algorithm $B$ in cases of large $k$.
+Suppose the no-regret algorithm $B$ has a regret-bound of $R_B(T)$.
+Then by applying the Prod algorithm, we have the OSO-Prod algorithm.
+The intuition of OSO-Prod is that, at each iteration $t$, OSO-Prod updates the weight $w_{t,B}$ for algorithm $B$ based on the relative performance with OSO in round $t$; if positive, then in the next round $t+1$, by increasing the weight $w_{t,B}$, OSO-Prod will follow strategy of algorithm $B$ with a higher probability.
+The pseudocode of OSO-Prod is listed in Appendix {{B.4}}.
+Here we provide the regret bound of the OSO-Prod algorithm: \begin{theorem} Following the OSO-Prod algorithm with the learning rate $\eta =\frac{1}{2} \sqrt{(\log(T)/T)}$ and $w_{1,B}=1-w_{1,A}=1-\eta$ guarantees the regret bound $R_T(\text{OSO-Prod})$ of (We provide the full proof in the Appendix {{B.4}}.) \end{theorem} By following OSO-Prod, the learner can still achieve a low regret bound when $k$ is small while maintain a regret that is at least as good as the algorithm $B$ in the cases of large $k$.